Moondance International Film Festival: Atlantis Award

 Writers, filmmakers and composers who have submitted projects, in any category, from a foreign country outside the U.S.

 DGA Director Award

-Presented to the filmmaker whose film is screened at Moondance and who is selected by both the Directors Guild of America and the Moondance executive director to win this coveted award.
+Presented to the filmmaker whose film is screened at Moondance and who is selected by both the Directors Guild of America and the Moondance executive director.

 Audience Favorite Awards

 Films receiving the highest audience votes.

 Calypso Award

 To encourage a spirit of enterprise in saving the environment, habitats and wildlife by creative individuals from around the world.
 Presented to the person who expands knowledge of our world, seeks to improve our quality of all life on the planet, and contributes to the betterment of humankind.

 Neptune Award

 Male or female writer or filmmaker, over the age of 75, who has created either a single work of the highest quality or a body of quality work, and who continues to strive for excellence in his or her career in the entertainment industry, and who inspires and encourages others by his or her example.